 1. The Large market opportunity

-2. It is An attracTive base for investment and R&D
+2. It is an attractive base for talent & investment

 3. A reputation for Innovation and creativity

-The UK is at the forefront of a number of global trends driving the digital games market, especially the spread of social, massive multiplayer online (MMO) and mobile games variants.
-The increased availability of super-fast broadband infrastructure, tablets and smartphones is supporting this growth.
+The UK is at the forefront of a number of global trends driving the digital games market, especially the spread of social, massive multiplayer online (MMO) and mobile games, virtual reality, and artificial intelligence.
+The increased availability of super-fast broadband infrastructure, smartphones and other games devices is supporting this growth.

-Within the more mainstream games segment, UK-produced titles such as Grand Theft Auto, Little Big Planet, Fable and Batman: Arkham have established a reputation for genre-defining originality (Source: Nextgen, Nesta report).
-The UK games sector has also developed technologies later adapted for other uses in areas such as training, visualisation and simulation.
+Within the more mainstream games segment, UK-produced titles such as Grand Theft Auto, Little Big Planet, Fable and Batman: Arkham have established a reputation for genre-defining originality (Source: Nesta report).
+The UK games sector has also developed technologies later adapted for training, visualisation and simulation.

-In addition to the UK commitment to ensure that 90% of the UK has access to a 24Mbps internet service, (see UK Parliamentary report), games companies operating in the UK already have access to sophisticated support services for games publishing, marketing, server capacity and IT infrastructure.
-Ukie also provides business support services, such as drop-in clinics, across the games industry.
+Games companies operating in the UK have access to sophisticated support services for games publishing, marketing, server capacity and IT infrastructure.
+Ukie provides business support services, such as drop-in clinics, across the games industry.

 More statistics on the games industry available at http://ukie.org.uk/research.